jarvelov/vue-form-json-schema/docs/guide/README.md

 ## 3. Usage

 That's it!
 You're ready to start using `vue-form-json-schema`!
-Here is a basic example with a single input field to get you
+Here is a basic example with a single input field to get you going.

 ```html
 <script>